JanaGileza/riddles-app/README.md

 - <b>Form-Based Answer Submission</b> - Submit your answer directly in the app's input field to see if you're right
 - <b>Mobile-First Design</b> - Fully responsive layout for a smooth experience on all screen sizes
 - <b>Interactive UI</b> - Simple, user-friendly interface designed for ease of use and maximum fun while meeting WCAG AAA guidelines!
 - <b>Feedback Form</b> - Have riddle suggestions or website feedback?
-Simply click the "Give Feedback" button in the bottom left of the site to send your feedback!
+Simply click the "Give Feedback" button in the bottom right of the site to send your feedback!

 ## Features Coming Soon